Fedalto/ideas/README.md

 ## 12. The Package Manager-Package Manager

 There are multiple package managers that have to be controlled with separate programs.
 Setting up a machine involves installing various package managers.
-It seems a hierarchy of package managers woud permit installing any number of packages.
+It seems a hierarchy of package managers would permit installing any number of packages.

  * package managers have consistent standard command-line API that lets them be driven by other programs to avoid special cases for package managers
  * can namespace packages of package managers